 AIE requires students to attend classes regularly and for the full class period.
 Students who do not attend as scheduled miss vital information and interaction with instructors and other students.
-Most importantly, they do not accrue the full 1800 clock hours required for graduation.
 Absenteeism affects teamwork and causes other poor work habits.
-Attendance is taken by the students "clocking in" at the time clock, location by the Student Services Coordinator office.
+Attendance is taken by the students "clocking in" at the time clock, location by the front desk in suite 211 lobby.

 All absences must be communicated to AIE immediately or in advance when possible.
 Contact the Student Services Coordinator at Joelle.boudreaux@aie.edu or 337-205-6608.
-Absences that are not communicated on the day of occurrence are counted as unexcused and must be made-up.
+Absences that are not communicated on the day of occurrence.

-Excused absences are defined by the Head of School and are limited to a personal illness or injury, a severe illness or death of an immediate family member and recognized religious holidays.
-Any other request for an absence to excused must be approved by the Head of School.
+Absences are defined by the Head of School and are limited to a personal illness or injury, a severe illness or death of an immediate family member and recognized religious holidays.

 AIE policy allows for 10% excused absences per semester or Financial Aid disbursement period.
-Absences exceeding the limit, regardless of reason, must be made up in order to receive credit.

-Payment periods for 2018-2019:
+Payment periods for 2019-2020 School Year: